n7space/asn1scc.IDE/docs/configuration.md

 ![Options-Service](images/options-service.png)

  * Service path - path to ASN1SCC Daemon executable.
- * Listening URI - URI on which daemon should listen for plugin requests, might needs change if default address is blocked for any reason.
+ * Listening URI - URI on which daemon should listen for plugin requests, might need change if default address is blocked for any reason.
  * Stay alive period - daemon will quit if no messages from plugin are recevied in provided period; used mostly for debugging.
- * Disable watchdog - daemon will no longer be restarted on lack of communication.
+ * Disable watchdog - daemon will no longer be restarted due to lack of communication.